NikolaDucak/caps-log/README.md

 # Getting It

-It is recomended that you build and install it manualy, see [Building and installing](#building--installing) section.
+It is recommended that you build and install it manually, see [Building and installing](#building--installing) section.

-Or you can visit the [releases page](https://github.com/nikoladucak/caps-log/releases) and download a `caps-log-<platform>.tar.gz` file that contains a prebuilt binary, but for now only x86 Linux and intel MacOS platfroms are supported.
+Or you can visit the [releases page](https://github.com/nikoladucak/caps-log/releases) and download a `caps-log-<platform>.tar.gz` file that contains a prebuilt binary, but for now only x86 Linux and intel MacOS platforms are supported.
 This will be improved in the future.

 ## Keybindings